sap-tutorials/Tutorials/tutorials/community-start/community-start.md

 [ACCORDION-BEGIN [Step 11: ](Check blogging permissions)]

 Completing this tutorial will grant you the ability to write blog posts (if you don't already have these permissions in SAP Community).
-Simply log out and log back into your SAP account to see the changes in your blogging permissions.
+Simply log out and log back into your SAP user account to see the changes in your blogging permissions.

 1. Log out.